-- Challenging unauthorised or inappropriate parking which creates a hazard; - Steering pupils away from traffic hazard areas; - Releasing children into the care of their parent / carer
+- Challenging unauthorised or inappropriate parking which creates a hazard; - Steering pupils away from traffic hazard areas; - Supervising bus collections; - Monitoring bus contract performance e.g. are buses arriving at the required time;

 Signs

 There is clear information for visitors communicated on signs.
 These include: